-This policy is implemented in accordance with our compliance with the current statutory guidance from the Department for Education 'Keeping Children Safe in Education' (KCSIE), which requires individual schools and colleges to have an effective child protection policy.

-- This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related national and local guidance.
-This includes but is not limited to: - Keeping Children Safe in Education (KCSIE) - Working Together to Safeguard Children (WTSC) - Early Years and Foundation Stage Framework (EYFS) - Ofsted: Education Inspection Framework - o Framework for the Assessment of Children in Need and their Families, 2000 - Kent and Medway Safeguarding Children Procedures - The Education Act 2002 - Education and Inspections Act 2006 - The Education (Independent School Standards) Regulations 2014 - o The Non-Maintained Special Schools (England) Regulations 2015 - o The Human Rights Act 1998 - The Equality Act 2010 (including the Public Sector Equality Duty) - The National Minimum Standards for Boarding Schools - The National Minimum Standards for Residential Special Schools - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
-Such arrangements will have to have regard to any guidance issued by the Secretary of State. - West Borough Primary School will follow local or national guidance in response to any emergencies.
+- This policy is implemented in accordance with our compliance with the current statutory guidance from the Department for Education 'Keeping Children Safe in Education' (KCSIE), which requires individual schools and colleges to have an effective child protection policy. - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related national and local guidance.
+This includes but is not limited to: - Keeping Children Safe in Education (KCSIE) - Working Together to Safeguard Children (WTSC) - Early Years and Foundation Stage Framework (EYFS) - Ofsted: Education Inspection Framework - o Framework for the Assessment of Children in Need and their Families, 2000 - o Kent and Medway Safeguarding Children Procedures - The Education Act 2002 - Education and Inspections Act 2006 - o The Education (Independent School Standards) Regulations 2014 - o The Non-Maintained Special Schools (England) Regulations 2015 - The Human Rights Act 1998 - The Equality Act 2010 (including the Public Sector Equality Duty) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+Such arrangements will have to have regard to any guidance issued by the Secretary of State. - Ramsgate Arts Primary will follow local or national guidance in response to any emergencies.
 We will amend this policy and our procedures as necessary but regardless of the action required, our safeguarding principles will always remain the same and the welfare of the child is paramount.